 For companies, work-from-home means the opportunity to access a level of talent previously unavailable to them.
 For individuals, the pool of available jobs is wide open, and the chance to indelibly change the trajectory of their careers has never been greater.

 For those skilled and courageous enough to pursue opportunities outside of their traditional networks, remote work arrangements mean the chance to work for a company that could previously have only been a pipedream.

-One actionable tip for a job seeker in 2021?
+One actionable tip for a job seeker?
 Pay attention to job descriptions, and understand the key performance indicators (KPI) of the job.
 The virtual environment has changed management in many ways, but one way has been increased attention to metricized performance.